shawnthompson/resume/README.md

 ## Personal suitability

+*   Ability to balance multiple tasks with various and conflicting deadlines
+*   Ability to meet deadlines in a high volume environment and adhere to established budgets
+*   Attentive to detail
+*   Awareness, knowledge and application of the Government of Canada Policies (Internet and Accessibility)
+*   Excellent computer skills
+*   Effective interpersonal skills
+*   Excellent at solving problems rapidly and effectively
+*   Experience, knowledge and application of the World Wide Web Consortium (W3C) standards
+*   Extensive experience in accessing and processing information
+*   First-rate computer skills
 *   Flexibility
+*   Fluently bilingual in both English and French (BBC)
+*   Good organizational skills
+*   Hard-working and dependable
+*   Initiative
 *   Judgment
-*   Initiative
-*   Hard-working and dependable
 *   Strong leaderships skills
-*   Attentive to detail
 *   Work well under pressure
-*   Effective interpersonal skills
-*   Fluently bilingual in both English and French (BBC)

 ## Post-secondary education